Comfort Doyoe Cudjoe-Ghansah

+Hon.
 Comfort Doyoe Cudjoe-Ghansah (born 3 November 1967) is a Ghanaian politician and the Member of Parliament for Ada constituency.
 She served as the Minister of State in charge of Social and Allied Institutions.
-She is currently the Deputy Chief Whip in the Parliament of Ghana.
+She was, as of 2023, the Deputy Government Chief Whip in the Parliament of Ghana.

 Early life and education

-Comfort Doyoe Cudjoe-Ghansah was born in Big Ada, Greater Accra Region on 3 November 1967.
-Comfort earned her Diploma in Stenographership from Royal Academy of Accounting, Accra in 1983.
-She earned a certificate in Radio and TV Presentation from the Ghana Institute of Journalism in 2011.
+Cudjoe-Ghansah was born in Big Ada, Greater Accra Region on 3 November 1967.
+Comfort earned her diploma in stenographership from Royal Academy of Accounting, Accra in 1983.
+She earned a certificate in radio and television presentation from the Ghana Institute of Journalism in 2011.

 Political life

 Cudjoe-Ghansah is the Member of Parliament for Ada constituency, and sits on the committees for gender and children, and on foreign affairs.
 She was the Minister of State for the Ghanaian government on Social and Allied Institutions, having been named to the role in January 2013 by President of Ghana John Dramani Mahama.
 She denied accusations in 2014 that she had bribed assembly members to reject a District Chief Executive nominated by the President.
 Her name was cleared at an emergency meeting in the region.

 She met with the Chinese Ambassador to Ghana later that year to discuss joint working on health and the well-being of children.

 In 2016, she presented computers on behalf of the government to the head of the Ghanaian civil service, and over 500 desks to schools within her constituency.
 In a low key ceremony, she stressed the importance of education to Ghanaian citizens.